Lopolin-LP/justified-gallery-viewer/README.md

 Up-to-date Notice: As of June 2026, it works without issues on latest Browser versions.

+> [!NOTE]
+>
+> Recently (2026-06-25) there was a major overhaul of the Website.
+Known bugs or slowdowns have all been resolved, but new bugs might exist.
+Only data exported from the old version is re-importable.

 ## Offline Usage
 Download the source code and open the `index.html` file.
 Come back regularily to check for updates!
-Or use GitHub Desktop to clone the repo and fetch from origin every now and then.
+Or use Git/GitHub Desktop to clone the repo and fetch from origin every now and then.

 ## Features
 ### Importing